Dyschoriste oblongifolia

 Dyschoriste oblongifolia is a species of the genus Dyschoriste, in the family Acanthaceae.
 Dyschoriste oblongifolia is also called oblongleaf snakeherb or twinflower.

 Description

 Dyschoriste oblongifolia is a herbaceous, rhizomatous, perennial plant growing 10–50 cm (4–20 in) tall.
 Stems and foliage are mostly hairless.
 Leaves are arranged opposite, with an entire or undulate margin, an obtuse or acute tip, a cuneate or attenuate base, and a hairy surface.
+They are approximately 4.5 centimeters in length and 1.5 centimeters in width.
 D. oblongifolia produces flowers that are subsessile and either solitary or clusters on the stem with bracts that appear similar to the leaves.
 The flowers often appear in pairs, hence the "Twinflower" name.
 Flowers are lavender in color, with five lobes, four stamens, and a style 1.5 cm long.
 It grows in dry, sandy pine forests and flowers from June to August.

 Distribution

 Dyschoriste oblongifolia grows natively in the United States in the coastal plains regions from Virginia to Florida, but is able to grow throughout the southeastern US and along the western coast.